AlfiiaF/Pet-project/README.md

-# Streamlit-1
+# Pet-projects

-This application based on ML model can predict the presence of kidney stones based on urinalysis results: https://alfiiaf-streamlit-1-streamlit-7gcyyd.streamlit.app/
+1. Application based on ML model can predict the presence of kidney stones based on urinalysis results: https://alfiiaf-streamlit-1-streamlit-7gcyyd.streamlit.app/

-When creating the ML model, the following libraries were used: Pycaret, Optuna, Random Forest algoritm.
+When creating the ML model, the following libraries were used: Pycaret, Optuna, Random Forest algoritm, feature engineering.